KSPModdingLibs/KSPBurst/ReadMe.md

 archive into your KSP directory. `plugins_only` version does not contain the compiler, use it only if KSPBurst is a hard dependency and download size is an issue.

+Alternatively, KSPBurst can be installed from CKAN using `KSPBurst` identifier. `plugins_only` version is indexed as `KSPBurst-Lite`.

 Compiler version requires Mono, you can download it from [here](https://www.mono-project.com/download/stable/).

 Burst compiler version can be changed by replacing existing `com.unity.burst@<version>.zip` archive with a different